rollkit/docs/learn/about.md

 ## When can you use Rollkit?

-As of today, Rollkit is still in the MVP stage.
+As of today, Rollkit is still in the alpha stages.
 The framework currently provides a centralized sequencer, an execution interface (ABCI or Cosmos SDK), and a connection to a data availability layer.

 We're currently working on implementing many new and exciting features such as light nodes and state fraud proofs.